yahoo/blink-diff/README.md

 --verbose           Turn on verbose mode"
---threshold p       Number of pixels/percent 'p' below which differences are ignored --threshold-type t  'pixel' and 'percent' as type of threshold. (default: pixel) --delta p           Max. distance colors in the 4 dimensional color-space without triggering a difference.
---copyImageA        Copies first image to output as base. (default: true) --copyImageB        Copies second image to output as base.
+--threshold p       Number of pixels/percent 'p' below which differences are ignored --threshold-type t  'pixel' and 'percent' as type of threshold. (default: pixel) --delta p           Max. distance colors in the 4 dimensional color-space without triggering a difference. (default: 20) --copyImageA        Copies first image to output as base. (default: true) --copyImageB        Copies second image to output as base.
 --no-copy           Doesn't copy anything to output as base.